jonelantha/react-responsive-pagination/packages/react-responsive-pagination/README.md

 ### Usage Example

-- The [Bootstrap 4 CSS styles](https://getbootstrap.com/docs/4.3/getting-started/download/) needs to be included in the project for this example to work
+- This example relies on suitable css styles bring included in the project (see requirements above)

 ```jsx
 import React, { useState } from 'react';